thegazettedata/c3charts/readme.md

 The base-tabletop folder is the same as the base folder, only the chart here is running off of data that is in a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1I1kFgNtDyHG2kX9BfetoKtYiG39ko7M9uBpm-c_UGlk/edit#gid=0).
 We are using [Tabletop](https://github.com/jsoma/tabletop) to grab the data.

+To copy one of those directories and create another one within the projects folder, run this command:

+	cp -avR projects/base  projects/name_of_project_here

+This command copies everything within the "base" directory into a directory within the projects folder.
+Change "name_of_project_here" to whatever you want the new directory to be called

+#Deploy to FTP server
+When you are done with your chart, you can deploy it to our FTP server with one command.
+First you need to make sure a few things are installed on your computer.

+Make sure you have Homebrew installed:

+	ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

+Install node via Homebrew:

+	brew install node

+Install npm dependencies:

+	npm install

+Make sure Grunt is install correctly:

+	sudo npm install -g grunt-cli

+-- Note: Dependencies for Grunt are put into package.json.
+If any new dependencies are put in there, you need to install them by running:

+	npm install

+Finally, once all that is installed, you can deploy your project to our FTP server by running:

+	grunt deploy --project=name_of_project_here

+Replace "name_of_project_here" with the name of the project you created

+#Iframing charts with stories

 If you are iFraming the chart on a page, the iFrame.html file within the base folder includes CSS and JS to make the chart responsive.